top of page

 4. Assign Helpers

 Assigning someone from your wedding party or a family member to help gather guests for the group photos is a big help.
 Someone familiar with your VIP guests and who has a loud voice can be a valuable asset.
-On a wedding day, I provide a spare copy of the group photo list to the designated helper.
+On a wedding day, I provide the designated helper with a spare copy of the group photo list.
 While I capture one group shot, they can gather guests for the next one.
 This collaborative approach helps to get through the list quickly and efficiently.

 Bridesmaids at Home Farm wedding